cairo-book/cairo-book/src/ch07-02-traits-in-cairo.md

 use geometry::ShapeGeometry;
 ```

-you might also need to use `CircleGeometry`,
+you will need to import `CircleGeometry` explicitly.
+Note that you do not need to import `RectangleGeometry`, as it is defined in the same module as the imported trait, and thus is automatically resolved.

 ```rust
 use circle::CircleGeometry